exira-legacy/iis-ops/_posts/2015-02-10-servers-get.md

 path: '/servers'
 title: 'Get servers'
 type: 'GET'
+order: 1

 layout: null
 ---

-This method allows users to see a list of all servers managed by this API.
+This method allows to see a list of all managed servers.

 ### Request